ACastillo5/TeamLunaNoteNest/README.md

         - Once running, to see new database items, press 'Refresh' at top right of window
 - To populate database
     - In the terminal run: `npx nodemon populateDatabase.js`
+    - **EDIT 5/4:** running file this is no longer necessary, users and files should already exist within the database.
+The file is kept inside the project for the sake of archival but should NOT need to be run.